The basic tenets

 Peace

 Peace, here, is more concrete than the word usually implies.
 It means resolving disputes without violence — at home, in policing and criminal justice; abroad, in the conduct of foreign policy.
-It also means the everyday peace of being able to live without constant threat to your safety, your family, your livelihood, or your place.
+Abroad it also means being the kind of actor we would want others to be: keeping our word, and holding ourselves to the same rules we expect of everyone else rather than carving out exceptions because we can.
+And it means the everyday peace of being able to live without constant threat to your safety, your family, your livelihood, or your place.
 The structural commitment is to building and defending the systems that make those forms of peace possible.